rmccorm4/Tiny-Imagenet-200/README.md

 # Int: How many images to pass through the network at once, Default=100
 --batch_size

-# Int: How many times to run all of the data through th enetwork, Defualt=25
+# Int: How many times to run all of the data through the network, Default=25
 --num_epochs

 # Int: Number of classes the network is being trained on